bootdotdev/blog/content/python/rust-vs-python.md

 The community also isn't as big, but it's very excited about the possibilities Rust poses for the industry.
 So, it's not a complete no, but if you're keen to work as a data scientist now, then Python is your best bet.
 But definitely keep a lookout for Rust in the future.

-**Hot tip:** Once you're comfortable with Python, take a [Big O data structure course](https://www.boot.dev/courses/learn-data-structures-python) to improve how you interact with the data.
+**Hot tip:** Once you're comfortable with Python, take a [Big O Data Structures and Algorithms course](https://www.boot.dev/courses/learn-data-structures-and-algorithms-python) to improve how you interact with the data.

 ## Rust vs Python for System Development